rajneesh069/DSA/README.md

 - To get the leftmost(smallest value in BST) value in a tree, we can use In-Order Traversal (L &rarr; N &rarr; R)

-- Perform some operations on the root at the last, e.g. delete the tree, delete all the left then right and then root node, therefore we'll use Post-Order Traversal (L &rarr; R &rarr; N).
+- Perform some operations on the root at the last, e.g. to delete a tree, we'll have to delete all the left nodes first then the right nodes and then the root node, therefore we'll use Post-Order Traversal (L &rarr; R &rarr; N).